 Options That Can Reduce or Eliminate Your Hip Pain That We Can Offer

 If none of the options that you can try at home help to reduce your hip pain enough, then you may need outside help.
 That is where we can be of assistance.
 We can help provide alternative services that can reduce your pain.
-This includes massages, physical therapy, and even manipulation of the joint.
+This includes physical therapy and even manipulation of the joint.
 That way, you can be sure that everything in your hip is in proper alignment, and none of the nerves are compressed, causing you pain.